DemonGiggle/yelp-restaurant-example/README.md

 Note that the hours in `periods` table should be UTC.
 Therefore, if the server locates on different timezone, we need to convert the query time to UTC before searching through database.

+Future Work
+===

+Normally, a restaurant will have the same open/close period among weekdays.
+It would be better to write a script to merge `periods`.

+For example, a restaurant may have three `periods` like this:

+- weekdays: [1], hour_start: 0800, hour_end: 1700
+- weekdays: [2], hour_start: 0800, hour_end: 1700
+- weekdays: [3], hour_start: 0800, hour_end: 1700

+So, we should merage three into one `periods`, and it becomes:

+- weekdays: [1,2,3], hour_start: 0800, hour_end: 1700

+The merge script can be triggered depends on the scenario:

+- before a restaurnt is saved
+- data importing

+Questions
+===

+1. What if we have a large number of restaurants, does it still work?

+For insert/update/delete part, MVCC part could handle it unless we disable autovacuum.

+For query part, since we paginate the query, normally it would not cause trouble.
+But I did calculate the count of total records.
+In Postgresql MVCC architecture, `count` will perform table scan, in this case, we have to ignore to calculate the total count.
+This part is used in the text `Restaurant Count: xx` above the table on UI.

+Well, the answer above bases on the current scenario, if things go complicated, we would need to re-evaluate it again.
+For example, the restauarnts may be heavily updated, which would introduce some locks on records, may block the query somehow.

+By the way, schema change need more cautions on large table.
+For example, add a column with index or with default value ... etc. That is the worst part in Postgres, while MySQL normally has no such issue.

+2. What if we have a large amount of users, does it still work?

+If there are really too many users rush into Rails, usually, the app server will be getting slow and then unresponsive.
+In this case, we may add a `nginx` server before that to set a connection limit to protect the app server behind it.

+Of course, we can scale up horizontally for the app servers to receive more traffic.

+As for to increase the throughput for a app server, we can add a cache layer to return the result immediately to relieve database loading and any further processing in app server.

+What to cache?
+Well, normally the restaurant data does not always change.
+User may give a specific time to query the opened restaurants.
+Therefore, we can use bucket style cache to cache the result.

+For example, if one user gives a query at `2020-04-12 12:10`, the result `R` will be saved in cache server with the key as time align to `Sun-1200`, and the value is the `R`.

+Another user performs a query at `2020-04-19 12:30`, and we calculate the key as `Sun-1200`, assume the data will not be changed within 30 min, the use should get the same result `R`.

+Of cause, the key should be given a expire time, may be 5 minute, to make sure any change applied should be reflected some time later.

+Actually, the cache is kind of hard because there is always some edge restaurant that will located at the boundary.
+Here, I only provide some basic idea.